 My Cell Phone Wallet with Card Pockets is another great small cross body bag.
 I love the security of having the bag slung across my body.

-My Easy Sling Bag is a different silhouette than the messenger bag above, but similar in size and ease of sewing.
+My Easy Sling Bag is a different silhouette than the messenger bag pattern above, but similar in size and ease of sewing.

 Quilt lovers will appreciate the Quilt As You Go (QAYG) Tote with Pom Poms.
 I suppose the pom poms are optional, but they’re so darn cute.

 If you love a quilted bag AND you need the added security of a zipper on each pocket, you’ll love the Triple Zipper Bag.
+I think it’s the most popular cross body bag pattern on my website.

 With the holidays approaching, many of us will travel soon.
 Do you need a Handy Travel Case for your passport and other essentials?